athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Class Features/Liberator.md

 You defend the freedom of others.
 You gain the [[Actions/Liberating Step|Liberating Step]] champion's reaction and the [[Spells/Lay on Hands|Lay on Hands]] devotion spell.
 Your code gains the follow edicts and anathema:

-**Edicts** oppose slavery and tyranny, fight for others’ freedom to make their own decisions, respect choices others make for their own lives
+**Edicts** oppose slavery and tyranny, fight for others' freedom to make their own decisions, respect choices others make for their own lives

 **Anathema** force or threaten someone to act a certain way, engage in slavery or tyranny